alvablot/alvablot/README.md

 <p>

- My name is Petter Karlsson, and I am currently studying Frontend App Development at Changemaker Education in Stockholm, graduating in the spring semester of 2023.
-Throughout my studies, I have gained comprehensive knowledge and hands-on experience in web development technologies and frameworks such as HTML, CSS, JavaScript, React, Vue, TypeScript, and PHP.
+ My name is Petter Karlsson!
+During my profession I have gained comprehensive knowledge and hands-on experience in web development technologies and frameworks such as HTML, CSS, JavaScript, React, Vue, TypeScript, and PHP.
 I am proficient in version control systems like Git and have worked with various backend technologies like Express, NodeJS, and databases such as MongoDB, Postgres, MySQL, and SQLite.
   </p>
   <p>
-In addition to my studies, I have had experience as a freelance web developer in the early 2000s, where I successfully completed several web development projects for various clients.
+I have experience as a freelance web developer since the early 2000's, where I successfully completed several web development projects for various clients.
 I have also worked as a programming teacher, sharing my knowledge and helping others develop their skills in web development.
 These experiences have further strengthened my technical abilities and communication skills.<br>